PhanaiPundisondQualyfi/QualyfiAssessment/README.md

 ## 2. Infrastructure Setup
 Used terraform to set up the storage containers (landing, bronze, silver, gold) in the Azure storage account.
 A terraform script was created using VSCode and can be viewed in the infrastructure.tf file.

-## 3. Data Engineering With ADF, Databricks
+## 3. Data Engineering With ADF & Databricks
 Created a pipeline showing a copy data activity and 3 Databricks notebook using Azure Data Factory.
 - Copy data activity (CopyToLanding)